Oneflow-Inc/models/RecommenderSystems/dcn/README.md

 |cache_memory_budget_mb|size of cache memory budget on each device in megabytes when `store_type` is `cached_host_mem` or `cached_ssd`|8192|
 |amp|enable Automatic Mixed Precision(AMP) training|False|
 |loss_scale_policy|loss scale policy for AMP training: `static` or `dynamic`|static|

+#### Early Stop Schema

+The model is evaluated at the end of every epoch.
+At the end of each epoch, if the early stopping criterion is met, the training process will be stopped.

+The monitor used for the early stop is `val_auc - val_log_loss`.
+The mode of the early stop is `max`.
+You could tune `patience` and `min_delta` as needed.

+If you want to disable early stopping, simply add `--disable_early_stop` in the [train_deepfm.sh](https://github.com/Oneflow-Inc/models/blob/criteo_dcn/RecommenderSystems/dcn/train.sh).

 ## Getting started
 If you'd like to quickly train a OneFlow DCN model, please follow steps below: